Zelawlaw/springaop/README.md

 ## Important Spring AOP terms

 - [Digital Ocean Spring AOP tutorials](https://www.digitalocean.com/community/tutorials/spring-aop-example-tutorial-aspect-advice-pointcut-joinpoint-annotations)
-  by Pankaj has a pretty exhaustive and descriptive list of terms used in Spring AOP, have a look at that.
+  by Pankaj has a pretty exhaustive and descriptive list of terms used in Spring AOP.

 ## Ways to see Spring AOP in action in the project